SainsburyWellcomeCentre/aeon_blog/README.md

 ### Github

-We prioritize and track dev progress using Github Issues in Github Projects.
+We prioritize and track dev progress using Github Discussions and Github Issues in Github Projects.
 Each code repository has at least 3 project boards at a given time: one for the issues that need to be completed before the next experiment, one for general feature requests and bugs, and one for documentation.

 ### Contributing

 Each repository roughly follows the [gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow): there is a 'main' branch, 'dev' branch, and feature branches branched off of 'dev'.
 The 'main' branch serves as the production release branch, and the 'dev' branch serves as a bug fix + feature integration branch.

-When contributing to any repository, the change to be made should first be discussed in a Github Issue.
+When contributing to any repository, the change to be made should first be discussed in a Github Discussion or a Github Issue.
 Thereafter, contributors should create a new 'feature' branch (branched off of 'dev') that contains the changes/additions they wish to make, and then create a pull request for merging this feature branch into 'dev'.

 All pull requests will be reviewed by the [project maintainers](#Project-Maintainers).
 Minimally, maintainers should follow the below steps when reviewing pull requests: